1257 Samalas eruption: Event

 The eruption began with a phreatic (steam explosion powered) stage that deposited 3 cm of ash over 400 km2 of northwest Lombok.
 A magmatic stage followed, and lithic-rich pumice rained down, the fallout reaching a thickness of 8 cm both upwind on East Lombok and on Bali.
 This was followed by lapilli rock as well as ash fallout, and pyroclastic flows that were partially confined within the valleys on Samalas's western flank.
 Some ash deposits were eroded by the pyroclastic flows, which created furrow structures in the ash.
-Pyroclastic flows crossed 10 km of the Bali Sea, reaching the Gili Islands to the west of Samalas and Taliwang east of Lombok, while pumice blocks presumably covered the Alas Strait between Lombok and Sumbawa.
+Pyroclastic flows crossed 10 km of the Bali Sea, reaching the Gili Islands to the northwest of Samalas and Taliwang east of Lombok, while pumice blocks presumably covered the Alas Strait between Lombok and Sumbawa.
 The deposits show evidence of interaction of the lava with water, so this eruption phase was probably phreatomagmatic.
 It was followed by three pumice fallout episodes, with deposits over an area wider than was reached by any of the other eruption phases.
 These pumices fell up to 61 km to the east, against the prevailing wind, in Sumbawa, where they are up to 7 cm thick.

 The deposition of these pumices was followed by another stage of pyroclastic flow activity, probably caused by the collapse of the eruption column that generated the flows.
 At this time the eruption changed from an eruption-column-generating stage to a fountain-like stage and the caldera began to form.
 These pyroclastic flows were deflected by the topography of Lombok, filling valleys and moving around obstacles such as older volcanoes as they expanded across the island incinerating the island's vegetation.
 Interaction between these flows and the air triggered the formation of additional eruption clouds and secondary pyroclastic flows.
 Where the flows entered the sea north and east of Lombok, steam explosions created pumice cones on the beaches and additional secondary pyroclastic flows.

+Pyroclastic flows descended the northern slopes of Samalas; on the southern slopes they split into two branches that proceeded to the Alas Strait to the east and the Bali Strait to the west.
 Coral reefs were buried by the pyroclastic flows; some flows crossed the Alas Strait between Sumbawa and Lombok and formed deposits on Sumbawa.
 These pyroclastic flows reached volumes of 29 km3 on Lombok, and thicknesses of 35 m as far as 25 km from Samalas.
-The pyroclastic flows altered the geography of eastern Lombok, burying river valleys and extending the shoreline; a new river network developed on the volcanic deposits after the eruption.
+The pyroclastic flows altered the geography of Lombok; they and sediments eroded from the Samalas deposits extended the shorelines of the island and buried river valleys; a new river network developed on the volcanic deposits after the eruption.